Lord225/RayTracing/README.md

 ### Test 1 - 32 Samples, 5 Bounces, 4 Spheres
 Summary (`i7 7700k@4.5GHZ`)

-Performance of language may differ bcs diffrent languages have diffrent camera setup.
-It should not make a big diffrance.

 |              |  Rust  |  C++  | Python |
 |--------------|--------|-------|--------|